 NTLM (Network Trust Level Manager) is a suite comprises NTLMv1 and NTLMv2 session protocols as well as the LAN Manager authentication Protocol (LM), password hash function for LAN Manager, and password hashing functionality for password hashes for password hash functions used with Windows operating systems on domains, home networks, and workgroup networks using the challenge-response mechanism to authenticate users and computers.

-Under NTLM, client computers submit requests to servers using the DES algorithm; once received, these requests and the user password hash are encrypted using NTLM and sent back for validation; if these match, then decrypting of the ticket is performed and checking that client can access resource.
+Under NTLM, client computers submit requests to servers using the DES algorithm; once received, these requests and the user password hash are encrypted using NTLM and sent back for validation; if these match, then decrypting of the ticket is performed and checking that the client can access the resource.

 Due to significant security gaps within that technology, the NTLM protocol was intended to replace the older LM hash method.
-However, some environments still use NTLM due to its compatibility with older clients and servers; other applications use it, such as those which require local logon for WORKGROUPs or part of Microsoft Active Directory.
+However, some environments still use NTLM due to its compatibility with older clients and servers; other applications use it, such as those that require local logon for WORKGROUPs or part of Microsoft Active Directory.

 Although NTLM may be less secure than Kerberos, it remains the safest solution over legacy login protocols like LM and the old NT4 login protocol, which send passwords over the network and could be intercepted.
 Many organizations still employ these less-than-secure protocols today due to their popularity among organizations of various kinds.